RevealBi/Documentation/en/javascript/loading-dashboards.md

 ```

 > [!IMPORTANT]
 > Calling the `$.ig.RevealSdkSettings.setBaseUrl` is required when the server is running on a different URL than the client application.
-If both the server application and the client application are running on the same URL, this method is not requried.
+If both the server application and the client application are running on the same URL, this method is not required.
 This method only needs to be called once.

 4 - Make a call to the `$.ig.RVDashboard.loadDashboard` method and pass the name of the dashboard file without the .rdash extension.
 This methed returns a `Promise` which will contain the dashboard being requested from the server.
 Once you have recieved the dashboard, get an instance of the `$.ig.RevealView` and set the `RevealView.dashboard` property to the dashboard in the response.